dcarmichael18/Evolution-Database/README.md

 # Evolution-Database
 Created by Dorothy Carmichael
 ## Purpose
-An Access database created to help organize unit costs and requirements to "evolve" characters in the game One Piece Trasure Cruise.
+An Access database created to help organize unit costs and requirements to "evolve" characters in the game One Piece Treasure Cruise.
 ## Contents
 ### Tables
-#### Evolvers
+#### evolvers
 ID: Primary key, identifies evolver in database.
 evo_name: Human-readable name of evolver.
 owned: How many of the evolver are currently owned.
 Sorted by ID.
-#### Units
+#### units
 ID: Primary key, identifies unit in databse.
 unit_name: Human-readable name of unit.
 May include identifier for variant versions.
 level: Current level of unit.